anthemion-org/ogle/README.md

 I created this app when I was first learning C#.
 Ogle derives from a tabletop game you've probably played, but the pace is _much_ faster.
 I am working on a web version right now; check back later for that.

-To learn more about the game, have a look at the Ogle [help pages](https://www.anthemion.org/ogle_help/index.html).

 ## Ogle solution